-It's a fortifying lentil and tomato-based stew, dotted with plump, tender dumplings, spiked with a range of spices, and boosted with plenty of spinach.
+This is a fortifying lentil and tomato-based stew, dotted with plump, tender dumplings, spiked with a range of spices, and boosted with plenty of spinach.
 It's so delicious, and simple, week-night friendly, and great for leftovers.
 Also, no shame in using frozen spinach, here.
 It cuts the already minimal prep time here down to near nothing.
+Same goes for using pre-made tortellini.
 Enjoy!

 Curried Tomato Tortellini Soup